HerrBertling/herrsiering.de/content/next.md

 I've successfully avoided managing my own server, database or backend by using services like Netlify, Vercel, Contentful/GraphCMS, AWS Amplify and the AWS CDK.

 Exploring new technologies is a lot of fun for me.
-I even read documentation to solve issues :P And I somehow manage to get up and running with most of these things quickly.
+I even read documentation to solve issues 😅 And I somehow manage to get up and running with most of these things quickly.
 I've started looking into Rust.
 That's a frightening thing, coming from CSS.
 I'm drawn towards learning it anyway, and can't yet explain why that is.

 ### Managing